asmasonomics/asmasonomics.github.io/courses/2023-01-11_Intro_to_cBioPortal.markdown

 PDF of the introductory slides available to <a href="/assets/files/AndrewMason.jpg" download>download here</a>.

 **cBioPortal website demo**<br/>
-Representative screen capture of the live website demo available to download here.
+Live demonstration.

-**Problem-solving tasks**
+**Problem-solving tasks**<br/>
-You probably have time to complete 2 of the 4 tasks below, so pick those most interesting to you!
-This web page will remain live following the course for your future reference.<br/>
+<p align="justify">You probably have time to complete 2 of the 5 tasks below, so pick those most interesting to you!
+This web page will remain live following the course if you want to complete all the taks, and for your future reference.<br/></p>
 [Task 1](#task-1) - do something with something holder<br/>
 [Task 2](#task-2) - <br/>
 [Task 3](#task-3) - <br/>